> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 Have a nice trek in Chiang Mai!

-With all this information, you should have all the tools to find an interesting trek that will allow you to have the best experience while staying in Chiang Mai.
+With all this information, you should have all the tools you need to find an interesting trek and allow yourself the best experience while staying in Chiang Mai.
 Please feel free to come back here to share. your good plans and memories, I will update if it is worth talking about it, then be an actor in the blog too !

 Did you like the article? share on Pinterest!